MaiShantanuHu/MaiShantanuHu/README.md

 ## A diligent Data Analyst student!

 - 🔭 I’m currently on a website.
-- 🌱 I’m currently learning Django python.
+- 🌱 I’m currently learning Data Analysis project.
 - 👯 I’m looking to collaborate on projects on analyzing.

 ## Find me around the web 🌎: